givasile/effector/docs/method_semantics.md

 *adjacent transitions* → **adaptive level grouping**; within a merged bin, $\mu_B, \sigma_B^2$ over its pooled contributors; accumulation as in ALE over merged bins.
 $h(v_j) = \sigma^2_{B(v_j)}$ (the merged bin containing level $j$'s transition);
-$H = \sum_k w_k\, h(v_k)$ (frequency-weighted).
+$H = \sqrt{\sum_k w_k\, h(v_k)} \times \text{std(codes)}$ (as ALE-ordinal).

-**Nominal** — identical to ALE-nominal: one bin per transition, no grouping.
+**Nominal** — identical to ALE-nominal: one bin per transition, no grouping, and the same order-free all-pairs scalars.
 The Jacobian is irrelevant on a discrete axis, and merging *adjacent* transitions presumes the adjacency is real — under an arbitrary or induced order it is our artifact, so grouping would launder it into the statistics.
 The ALE-nominal order caveat applies unchanged.

 ## ShapDP